 Supervalu Inc., a U.S. supermarket chain concentrated in the Midwest, suffered a data breach that exposed customers' payment-card information, marking the latest hacker attack on the retail industry.

 The data may have been stolen from cards used in Supervalu stores from June 22 to July 17 following a network intrusion, the Eden Prairie, Minnesota-based company said in a statement today.
-Payment companies have been notified and law-enforcement agencies are investigating, it said.
+Payment companies have been notified and law-enforcement agencies are investigating the breach, which affected 180 Supervalu markets and liquor stores, it said.

 Cybercrime costs as much as $575 billion a year and remains a growth industry with attacks on banks, retailers and energy companies that will worsen, according to a June report by the Washington-based Center for Strategic and International Studies and sponsored by network security company McAfee Inc.

 Such breaches threaten to drive customers away and can also be dangerous for company executives.